Photo: John Peterson/Life of pix

 2) Check compliance

 Laws change so make sure you are up-to-date and in compliance with your applicable codes and policies.
 For example, many properties in New York are still NOT aware that there are rules governing the disposal of universal and e-waste.
 We have seen a few successful LED relamping projects that have run into problems because the properties involved did not make arrangements for the proper disposal of their old, mercury-filled light fixtures.
 Just leaving it to contractors to deal with the waste will not always solve the problem since some of them are not aware of the compliance issues buildings face.
 This happened to one major national department store.
 Their mistake landed them in legal hot water and they faced huge fines as a result.
+Use our handy compliance checklist to stay on top of changing regulations and avoid fines.

 3) Connect with tenants

 Promoting building-wide sustainability is a two-way street.
 Building owners and managers need tenant buy-in for their sustainable programs to work.
 Unless there is 100% automation throughout a building, even the best green technology will fall short.
 So visit your tenants to find out how they work, and if they have any problems or questions about the building’s sustainability programs.
 Tenant sustainability efforts add up to increased overall building sustainability and efficiency, and that’s a win-win for everyone working under the same roof.
-Related: Promoting sustainability through tenants.
+Learn more: Promoting sustainability through tenants.

 Review and analyze your energy and water use, and waste and recycling results to see where improvements can be made.
 Having a good set of metrics will give you a clearer idea of how your building is operating, and what your goals can and should be.
 Remember that data is also needed to file for ENERGY STAR and other certification.
 You may need to gather additional your data from various sources and vendors, including tenants, who might contract for their utilities separately.